caseyanderson/physcpu1/_posts/briefs/2022-06-16-analog+digital.md

 * target platform: ESP32
 * has at least two inputs (at least one must be an analog sensor)
-* has at least two outputs (at least one must use a TIP120)
+* has at least two outputs
 * prompts or rewards audience/user interaction (sensor input results in a significant change/output)
 * relationship between the sensors, and the interactions associated with each, fits into the larger context of the prototype
-* document final deployment, present to class as a video
+* document final version (i.e. a "proof of functionatity" video)